ArchiveBox/docs/Install.md

 You can run it on Windows and other systems via Docker containers or Vagrant VMs if they have support for those technologies.
 I haven't tested it on distros like Fedora, SUSE, Arch, CentOS, etc but you can probably get it working on those as well.

-The most important dependency is Chrome headless, so if you can figure out how to get Chrome headless and Python 3 running on your system, then ArchiveBox is likely to work just fine.

 ## Automatic Setup

 If you're on Linux with `apt`, or macOS with `brew`: